Best Nights/Moon Phases

 Courtesy of NASA

 The Full Moon is opposite of the Sun as viewed from Earth.
 The Moon rises around sunset and sets around sunrise.
 We can see only the brightest celestial objects on this night.
 Even the bright Carina and Sagittarius arms of the Milky Way are invisible on this night.
+All star parties are suspended one night before First Quarter until the second or third night after the Full Moon.

 Waning Gibbous